From None to All: Self-Supervised 3D Reconstruction via Novel View Synthesis: Experiments

 \definecolor{lightgray}{gray}{0.5}

-\textbf{Evaluation Protocol.} For novel view synthesis, we adopt standard metrics: pixel-level PSNR, patch-level SSIM~\cite{wang2004ssim}, and feature-level LPIPS~\cite{zhang2018lpips}.
-Unless otherwise noted, target images are rendered using predicted poses, as in SelfSplat and SPFSplat variants, enabling evaluation of both the Gaussians and pose predictions.
-For pose estimation, following prior work~\cite{sarlin2020superglue, ye2025noposplat}, we report the area under the cumulative pose error curve (AUC) at thresholds of 5$^\circ$, 10$^\circ$, and 20$^\circ$.
-Rotation and translation angular errors are computed separately, and the overall pose error is defined as the maximum of the two.
-The quality of predicted depth maps is measured with Absolute Relative Error (rel) and Inlier Ratio ($\tau$) with a threshold of 1.25~\cite{eigen2014depth,uhrig2017sparsity}.
+\textbf{Evaluation Protocol.} For novel view synthesis, we report pixel-level PSNR, patch-level SSIM~\cite{wang2004ssim}, and feature-level LPIPS~\cite{zhang2018lpips}.
+Unless otherwise specified, target images are rendered using predicted poses, jointly evaluating Gaussian reconstruction and pose estimation.
+For pose estimation, following prior work~\cite{sarlin2020superglue,ye2025noposplat}, we report the area under the cumulative pose error curve (AUC) at different thresholds, where the pose error is defined as the maximum of the rotation and translation angular errors.
+For depth estimation, we report Absolute Relative Error (rel) and Inlier Ratio ($\tau$) at a threshold of 1.25~\cite{eigen2014depth,uhrig2017sparsity}.